 Are you an accidental American or an American citizen living abroad?
 Are you a US person through your parents or are you a Green card holder?
 Then, you might not be aware of your obligation to also file taxes in the United States.

-Do you have an American tax filing obligation even if you might never even have lived or worked in the United States?
+Do you have an American tax filing obligation even if you might never have lived or worked in the United States?
 Yes, you do!
 The reason is that the US is the only developed country in the world where tax obligations are based on citizenship rather than where you live or work.
 Even if you are a U.S. citizen living in another country, you have a tax-filing obligation.

 Contrary to popular belief among expats, the obligation to file U.S. taxes does not end when you take up residence in a new country.
 The United States is one of only two countries in the world (the other being Eritrea) that taxes its citizens no matter where they reside.